TheFigmo/eBayCommanderOrig/README.md

 * Each order added will publish the OrderPaidEvent() in nopCommerce so that any other plugins you may have installed that trigger on this event will recognize the new Orders.

+* A NOTE ON SKU's:  Long ago, before SKU's were widely available for use in eBay and nopCommerce - I implemented my own encoding to embed a SKU into the eBay product name field.
+I would just enclose it in curly braces like so "New In Box - Dual Headed Hydrosilator {XYZ123}"   I had some custom software we wrote that would parse out the text between the curly braces and use that to lookup the SKU in nopCommerce.
+Because I still have quite a few legacy listings on eBay that use that old method of embedding SKU's in the product name, when I developed eBayCommander I included support for this.
+Be aware that this support is build into eBayCommander.
+You can use it if you want.
+If I ever remove it from the plugin in the future - the release notes will alert you.
+But really, I'm in no hurry to remove it.
+It's not hurting anything to just leave it there.
+And who knows, maybe somebody else will find it useful?

+That's all for this version.
+If you have questions you can post them here.
+But I would encourage you to look at the source code first.
+It's not that complicated and I tried to comment the shit out of it so it should be pretty easy to follow.

+Thanks for checking out eBayCommander

+   -Figmo
+   -The Author